Vanilla-OS/website/_posts/2023-06-11-vanilla-os-orchid-devlog.md

 ![Uninstalling an Apk package of Chromium using the sideload utility](/assets/uploads/sideload-utility-uninstall.webp)

-We are working to make access to the subsystem easier by integrating it with GNOME Software.
-We cannot promise this at the moment.
+We are working on making the subsystem easier to access by integrating it into the GNOME software.
+We can't promise this at this time.
 But it is in our plans.

 #### Waydroid

 Support for Android applications has been one of the most widely requested features by our community since the beginning of the project.
 Finally, this will be possible with VSO v2.
-The integration is similar to the Vanilla OS subsystem, as it will allow installing Android packages from the command line or through the Sideload application by simply downloading and opening an Apk package.
+The integration is similar to the Vanilla OS subsystem, as it will allow us to install Android APKs from the command line or through the Sideload application by simply downloading and opening an APK.

 #### Nix